AlexMartG/TascaS1.04/README.md

 # 🐘 Task S1.04.
 OOP 1 — Level 1

-Introduction to Object-Oriented Programming in PHP: classes, objects and inheritance.
+Introduction to Object-Oriented Programming in PHP: classes, objects, inheritance and file inclusion.

 ---

 ## 📄 Description

 This project introduces the fundamentals of Object-Oriented Programming in PHP.
-The exercises cover class and object creation, instance methods, and inheritance between classes through a practical approach.
+The exercises cover class and object creation, instance methods, inheritance between classes, and the use of PHP file inclusion statements to organise code across multiple files.

 ---